 So your first month will cost $0 and your second month will cost $59 only.
 The support levels are also the same for everybody so you don’t have better or worse support according to your plan.

-You’ll also need a VPS, but you can get started with Vultr for $20 per month and that server can easily handle around 300,000 visits per day, or around 9 million visits per month. $119 for 9 million visits per month sounds pretty sweet when you would have to pay $299-$599 for that in other solutions.
+You’ll also need a VPS, but you can get started with Vultr for $20 per month ($25 coupon included in that link) and that server can easily handle around 300,000 visits per day, or around 9 million visits per month. $119 for 9 million visits per month sounds pretty sweet when you would have to pay $299-$599 for that in other solutions.

 If you need 300-500k visits per day the $40 Vultr VPS will handle it and for 1 Million visits per day you’ll need the $80/m VPS.
 So again you end up paying less than $200 per month ($99 + $80) for 30 million visits while you’d pay more than $1,000 with cloud solutions.